bondy-io/bondy_docs/docs/concepts/realms.md

       description: Creating, retrieving and managing realms and also enabling, disabling and checking per realm security status.
 ---
 # Realms
-The realm is a central and fundamental concept in Bondy.
-It does not only serve as an authentication and authorization domain but also as a message routing domain.
-Bondy ensures no messages routed in one realm will leak into another realm.
+The realm is a central and fundamental concept in Bondy, serving as an application network domain that segregates authentication, authorization, and message routing.
+Bondy ensures that no messages routed in one realm will leak into another realm.

 ## Overview
 ::: definition Realm